bhagyath-badduri/FMCW-Radar-Target-Detection/README.md

 # FMCW Radar Target Generation and Detection

-This repository contains a **MATLAB implementation of an FMCW radar signal processing pipeline** for automotive target detection.
+This repository contains a **MATLAB implementation of an FMCW radar signal processing pipeline** for automotive target generation and detection.
 The project simulates radar target motion and performs **range and velocity estimation** using FFT-based processing and **2D CFAR detection**, following standard radar techniques used in autonomous driving systems.

 **Author:** Bhagyath Badduri